mrdimosthenis/one-hundred-prisoners/README.md

   "they" when I refer to multiple prisoners.
 * I grouped the parameters of the functions to perform currying, partially apply them, and make the code more readable.
+* Iterators are memory-efficient because they lazily-evaluate elements one at a time.
+They don't store all elements in memory at once.